unyt-org/uix/docs/manual/01 Getting Started.md

 > [!WARNING]
 > UIX is only supported for Deno versions > 1.40.0

-## Creating a new UIX project
+## Create a new UIX project

-You can create a new UIX project by running
+You can initialize a new UIX project by running
 ```bash
 uix --init
 ```

 This creates a new [base project](https://github.com/unyt-org/uix-base-project.git) in the current directory and starts the app locally.

 > [!NOTE]
 > We recommend using <a target="_blank" href="https://code.visualstudio.com/download">Visual Studio Code</a> for developing UIX apps.<br/>